tpvets_logo.jpg (2726 bytes)TOA PAYOH VETS

 Recurring urinary stones Miniature Schnauzer Toa Payoh VetsSome tips to prevent recurrences of struvite stones are:

 1. BREED.
 Breeds like the Miniature Schnauzer are prone to producing urinary stones.
 Urinary examination at least 3-monthly will be ideal.
-If not, during the yearly vaccination, ask your vet to do a urinary analysis.
+If not, during the yearly vaccination, ask your vet to do a urinary analysis to check for urinary crystals.

 2. DIET.
 No dry dog food definitely.
 No canned foods or treats.
 Special low stone prescription diet or home-cooked food.